adwantgoutam/orthogonal-low-rank-editing/README.md

 1.  **Enforces Orthogonality**: Ensures new knowledge updates are geometrically separated from existing ones.
 2.  **Preserves Stability**: Maintains low condition numbers and high effective rank even as the number of edits scales.
 3.  **Scales Effectively**: Demonstrates robust performance from 1 to 50+ edits where naive methods fail.

-The experiments included in this codebase replicate the results presented in the paper, including comparisons with baselines and detailed geometric analysis.

 ## Installation